conjon1024/BME547_TSH_Test_Conv-conjon1024/README.md

 The create_dictionary() function creates a dictionary containing the following keys and their corresponding values from the subfunctions: First Name, Last Name, Age, Gender, Diagnosis, and TSH (containing a list of all of the test results).
 From this dictionary, information was created and output in the form of a JSON file for each patient.
 Therefore, ten JSON files were created.

-A virtual environment called TSH_Env was used for the project, and the requirements.txt file contains the pytest and pytest-pep8 packages.
+A virtual environment called TSH_Env was used for the project, and the requirements.txt file contains the pytest, pytest-pep8, and sphinx packages.

 Several unit tests were written in test_TSH_Test_Diagnosis.py to test the ability of the TSH_Test_Diagnosis.py script to take a string of TSH values and correctly order the test results from low to high and output the correct diagnosis.
 A string corresponding to a normal, hyperthyroid, and hypothyroid state were written.
 The output of the function is compared with the asserted answer using the assert command.
 The tests can be run with the command, "pytest -v".

 To check if the modules comply with PEP-8 Style Guide, the command "pytest -v --pep8" can be typed into the terminal.
 TravisCI was enabled and used in the repository, and feature branches were merged with the master branch only after TravisCI reported a passing status.

+Sphinx documentation was created and the resulting .html files were pushed to the GitHub repository.